2/27th Battalion (Australia): Borneo and disbandment

 A further period of training and reorganisation followed before the 2/27th returned to operations late in the war when it was dispatched to Borneo.
 As part of the Operation Oboe landings, the battalion took part in an amphibious landing at Balikpapan on 1 July 1945.
 Coming ashore at Klandasan, the 2/27th formed the spearhead of the 21st Brigade's assault, capturing several key features overlooking the beachhead before follow-on forces passed through them and carried forward the attack.
 On 3 July, the battalion began patrol operations from its base around Sepinggang, to provide flank protection for the 2/14th Battalion as the 21st Brigade advanced to Manggar airfield.
-Throughout the campaign, the battalion's casualties were light, and hostilities were short-lived as the bombing of Hiroshima and Nagasaki took place only weeks after; after the initial landing, the battalion's main involvement in the campaign consisted largely of sub-unit patrol operations along the coast from Manggar.
+Throughout the campaign, the battalion's casualties were light, and hostilities were short-lived as the bombing of Hiroshima and Nagasaki and Soviet declaration of war on Japan took place only weeks after; after the initial landing, the battalion's main involvement in the campaign consisted largely of sub-unit patrol operations along the coast from Manggar.
 With the war over, the 2/27th was sent, along with the rest of the 21st Brigade, to Makassar in the Celebes Islands as part of the occupation force.
 They remained there until the beginning of February 1946, when they were relieved by Indian troops.

 After five years of war, the 2/27th battalion returned to Australia in early February 1946 aboard the transport Winchester Victory, which took them to Brisbane, Queensland.
 The battalion was disbanded in Chermside on 18 March 1946, as part of the demobilisation process.
 During its war service, a total of 2,769 men served with the battalion of whom 268 were killed in action, while a further 607 were wounded.
 The following decorations were awarded to members of the 2/27th Battalion: two Distinguished Service Orders, three Military Crosses and one Bar, one Distinguished Conduct Medal, 17 Military Medals, and 49 Mentions in Despatches.